mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 ```

-- Build projectThan add and view changes and than commit.
+- Build project, add and view changes and than commit.

 ```
 $ dotnet build